arangodb/docs-hugo/site/content/3.12/develop/http-api/collections.md

                     The request body must be a JSON object with at least the shard key attributes set to some values, but it may also be a full document.
                   type: object
-      parameters:
-        - name: collection-name
-          in: path
-          required: true
-          description: |
-            The name of the collection.
-          schema:
-            type: string
       responses:
         '200':
           description: |